The Walking horse Trainers Association, Inc. was established in 1968 under the first president Mr. Vic Thompson.

+· SUPPORTIVE PROJECTS: The Walking Horse Trainers Association has been involved in several Community projects as well.
+Some listed below: 4-H Youth Judging Project, Co-Sponsorship of the Annual Youth Celebration Dance, donations to the Bedford County Medical Center Pediatric Wing, Bemis Pencil Country Classic Golf tournament which benefits children with developmental delays.
 In January 1992 the endorsement of the Show Horse Support Fund, Inc. became effective.
-The purpose of this fund is to establish an emergency legal defense fund and to promote the Tennessee Walking Horse and Racking Horse breeds and to lobby appropriate governmental agencies relating to the rules and regulations promulgated by such agencies as to such horses.
+The purpose of this fund and to promote the Tennessee Walking Horse and Racking Horse breeds and to lobby appropriate governmental agencies relating to the rules and regulations promulgated by such agencies as to such horses.

-In 1971 the Trainer’s Wives Auxiliary was formed with 43 members.
+· WHT AUXILIARY: In 1971 The Trainer’s Wives Auxiliary was formed with 43 members.
 Their first President to reign was Mrs. Mary Ruth Motes.
 Goals were to raise money for the Trainer’s Association with all fundraisers and projects to be approved by the WHTA.
-They held the First Annual Money Tree Classic in 1985 and today this show still exist with record breaking entries each year.
+They held the 1ST Annual Money Tree Classic in 1985 and today this show still exists with record breaking entries each year.
 They soon began to realize that an award for Auxiliary Member of the Year should be given.
-So in 1990 the first recipient to receive this award was Mrs. Dee Cantrell.
+So in1990 the first recipient to receive this award was Mrs. Dee Cantrell.
 Applications may be obtained from the WHTA Auxiliary Secretary.